 Book Synopsis

 Even by the standard of a tech industry stacked with so-called geniuses, Demis Hassabis is a special case.
-Born poor in North London to immigrant parents--a chess prodigy by age five, and a wizard coder in his teens--he turned down a seven-figure job offer before turning eighteen to feed his insatiable scientific curiosity at the University of Cambridge.
-Later, he added a neuroscience PhD to his computer science skills to pursue the dream of artificial general intelligence, the ultimate goal being to unravel the mysteries of biology and theoretical physics and to usher in superabundance.
-Alongside a small group of fellow travelers, that is the Nobel Prize-winning path he is still on--imagining machines that will compound, or possibly supplant, the human understanding of the universe.
+Born poor in North London to immigrant parents, a chess prodigy by age five and wizard coder in his teens, he turned down a seven figure offer before turning 18 to feed his insatiable scientific curiosity at Cambridge.
+Later, he added a neuroscience PhD to his computer science skills to pursue the dream of artificial general intelligence, the ultimate goal being to unravel the mysteries of biology and theoretical physics and to usher in super-abundance.
+Alongside a small group of fellow travelers, that is the path he is still on, leading the AI research at Google, winning a Nobel Prize along the way, and imagining machines that will compound, or possibly supplant, the human understanding of the universe.

 No one questions Hassabis's brilliance.
 There are those who, like Elon Musk, regard him as an "evil genius."
-He is in a game where the stakes are matched only by the exorbitant costs--for talent, and for compute.
-Celebrated scientists pursue the technology because they cannot resist the sweetness of discovery; others pursue it for money or power.
-The inventors believe they control their technology, but, often, their technology controls them.
+He is in a game where the stakes are matched only by the exorbitant costs -- for talent, and for compute.
+Celebrated scientists pursue the technology because they cannot resist the sweetness of discovery.
+Others pursue it for money or power.
+The inventors believe they control their technology, but often, the technology controls them.

-This is not a Silicon Valley story.
-Hassabis deals with the Valley and takes its money, but remains outside--and furiously critical--of it, lambasting its leaders in conversation with Mallaby.
+Despite Hassabis's pivotal role inside Google's engine room, this is not a Silicon Valley story.
+Hassabis deals with the Valley and takes its money, but remains outside and furiously critical of it, lambasting its leaders in conversation with Mallaby.
 The end of this race cannot be known, but as this great book shows us, Hassabis's quest to will a new form of cognition into the world is a defining story for our era.

 About the Author